acousticrobot/web-16/_pages/toki-pona/lesson-10.md

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso10_03.jpg" caption="seme li sin?" %}

 The other thing to note about _sin_ is that it can naturally take on a rectangular proportion, something that we referred to as a short or thin block in [lesson 5](/toki-pona/lesson-5/).
-As sin is mostly used as a modifier, this again you will find comes in quite handy.
+As _sin_ is often used as a modifier, you will find comes in quite handy.

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso10_19.jpg" caption="seme li lon insa poki sin?" %}
 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso10_20.jpg" caption="jan sin li seme?" %}

 ### going further

 As jan Pije says at this point, congratulations!
-You are over half way through the course, and you have enough insight into sitelen sitelen at this point that you can probably infer the rest of the rules without much trouble.
+You are over half way through the course, and you have enough insight into sitelen sitelen that you can probably infer the rest of the rules without much trouble.

 If you have known about the first half of these lessons for some time, and are just now returning, welcome back.
 Around the time jan Sonja was adding some new words to toki pona and finishing up _pu_, I left these lessons unfinished at lesson 9, not knowing if I would have to restructure them or change them entirely.